top of page

 The Trent Williams Question

-Yet, the biggest storyline in Santa Clara isn’t all about new arrivals — it’s an unresolved contract dispute.
+Yet, the biggest storyline in Santa Clara isn’t all about new arrivals.
+It’s an unresolved contract dispute.
 Legendary left tackle Trent Williams remains at the center of tense negotiations, with a pivotal $10 million roster bonus due on March 20.

 Lynch has said publicly, “Trent loves being a Niner, we love having Trent as a Niner, and it’s up to us to figure that out and thread that needle."